aruna-rov/Aruna/readme.md

 ## comm

 This library is responsable for all communication.
 The library is quite extensive.
-Diffrent physical layer could be applied using the `CommDriver`.virtual class to allow for diffrent physical implementations
+Diffrent physical layer could be applied using the `Link`.virtual class to allow for diffrent physical implementations

 ## control

-This library handles all the movement of the rov, and is dependand of the `comm` module for communication and uses `ControlActuatorDriver` as a virtual class for drivers.
+This library handles all the movement of the rov, and is dependand of the `comm` module for communication and uses `Actuator` as a virtual class for drivers.

 ## log